Logo-stateuniv

 Athletics

-Despite the emphasis on academics, Mudd is a very athletic campus.
-Many Mudders achieve in varsity sports, although for some students it is difficult to find time to participate in the NCAA Division III athletic program HMC shares with Claremont McKenna and Scripps Colleges.
+Despite the emphasis on academics, this is a very athletic campus.
+Many students compete in varsity sports, although for some students it is difficult to find time to participate in the NCAA Division III athletic program HMC shares with Claremont McKenna and Scripps Colleges.
 Intramural sports are popular, with inner-tube water-polo as the clear favorite.
 Intramurals help promote dorm rivalries.
 They rarely require a great deal of skill, and always provide fun stress relief.
 There are plenty of club sports to go around like the fencing club or cycling or badminton, and several are extremely successful: the Ultimate Frisbee team is well regarded regionally, while the ballroom dance team and rugby teams (one each for men and for women) enjoy national reputations.
-Pick-up games of volleyball, basketball, soccer, and Frisbee are daily occurrences at Mudd, as most students are looking for any chance to put aside their homework, soak up some sun, and release some stress.
-HMC is near Mt.
-Baldy, one of Southern California’s highest peaks, which means that quality mountain biking, hiking, and skiing are less than a half hour away.

 Alumni